Daviess County, Kentucky: Coal mining

 The southwestern portion of the county around the Panther Creek area was heavily mined through the 1960s till the early 1990s.
 After 1998 large tracts of mined land were left unclaimed.
-Then after a lengthy search for contractors by the state government's Division of Abandoned Mine Lands, work commenced on the largest tract, a 42 acre tract once part of the now defunct Green Coal Company.
+After a lengthy search for contractors by the state government's Division of Abandoned Mine Lands, work commenced on the largest tract, a 42 acre tract once part of the now defunct Green Coal Company.
 The 42 acre of unclaimed land were part of Green Coal Company's mine once known as the "Panther Surface Mine".
 Green Coal Company was a staple mining company in Daviess County and was based nearby in Henderson.

-Reclamation work commenced at the site on November 8, 1999, and was completed April 14, 2000.
+Reclamation work commenced at the site on November 8, 1999, and was completed on April 14, 2000.
 The licensed blaster employed by the contractor blasted the highwall into the pit, resulting in a reduced effort to grade and dress the final slope.
 Enough topsoil was gained from the area above the highwall to allow a growing medium for re-vegetation purposes.
 Through innovative field techniques and extraordinary cooperation from the contractor, this site has been returned to a very safe, stable and productive property.
 All 42 acre of this project was reclaimed expending $127,538.82 of the available bond.
 The land is now safe for the public and is considered prime farm property once again.